 - regulatory bodies, law enforcement bodies and dispute resolution bodies (such as the Australian Financial Complaints Authority (AFCA));

-- to third parties who help us to provide our services, e.g. mailings, external data storage providers, software developers or to other companies if we sell, merge, or restructure the company;
+- to third parties who help us to provide our services, (e.g. mailings, external data storage providers, software developers or to other companies if we sell, merge, or restructure the company) that we are not in a position to offer you;

 - other third parties if we are required to do so by law or under some unusual other circumstances which the Privacy Act permits;